gbarros/zerodev-privy-demo/zerodev-privy-demo/README.md

-# ZeroDev x Privy Demo: Gasless NFT Minting
+# ZeroDev x Privy Demo: Sponsored NFT Minting

-A comprehensive tutorial demonstrating the "magic" of account abstraction using **Privy** for email-based authentication and **ZeroDev** for gasless smart account transactions.
+A comprehensive tutorial demonstrating the "magic" of account abstraction using **Privy** for email-based authentication and **ZeroDev** for sponsored smart account transactions.

 ## 🎯 What This Demo Does